tokenized/docs/protocol-asset-creation.md

             <td class="a10">AssetID</td>
             <td class="a10">32</td>
             <td class="a10">apm2qsznhks23z8d83u41s8019hyri3i</td>
             <td class="a10"><abbr title="Randomly generated base58 string.
 Each Asset ID should be unique.
 However, a Asset ID is always linked to a Contract that is identified by the public address of the Contract wallet.
 The Asset Type + Asset ID = Asset Code.
 An Asset Code is a human readable idenitfier that can be used in a similar way to a Bitcoin (BSV) address, a vanity identifying label.">Randomly generated base58 string.
 Each Asset ID should be unique.
-Ho ...
-Hover for more</abbr></td>
+However, a Asset ID is ...</abbr></td>
             <td class="a10">string</td>
             <td class="a10"></td>
         </tr>